 by Ken Wells on July 29, 2020

-These days, you may be running your business or organization with a new appreciation for your online presence.
-For some, their website is their only operational storefront.
-It's a reminder of how much of our corporate identity is shown solely on the web and how important a solid web presence is.
+You may have emerged from lockdown with a new appreciation for your online presence.
+For some businesses, their website was their only operational storefront during the self-quarantine period.
+It's a reminder of how much of our corporate identity is shown solely on the web.

 But you might be wondering if that digital storefront looks a little faded.
 There are no hard-and-fast rules, but there are a few questions you can ask yourself to ensure your site is up to date.